jacob-s-mason/jacob-s-mason.github.io/README.md

    -Benfords law is nothing short of fascinating.

-   -The leading digits of naturaly occuring numbers (any naturally occuring number set) that spans mutiple factors of 10 (1,10,100,1000, etc.) will follow a distribution with roughly 30% leading digit 1s decreasing in sequence down to 5% leading digit 9s
+   -The leading digits of naturally occurring numbers (any naturally occuring number set) that spans multiple factors of 10 (1,10,100,1000, etc.) will follow a distribution with roughly 30% leading digit 1s decreasing in sequence down to 5% leading digit 9s

    -This applies to the length of rivers, zip codes, the size of computer files,.... and prices :)